helioforecast/auroramaps/README.md

 # auroramaps

 This is an open-source version of the OVATION Prime 2010 (OP10) aurora model in python.
-O

 Current status (July 2023): This code is redone for usage at the Austrian Space Weather Office.
 Upgrade to OP13 is expected to proceed in the next few months.